Fropops/Fropops.github.io/_posts/2023-06-13-Fork-and-Run-CSharp-User-impersonation-Token-Manipulation.md

 }
 ```

-In order to make it worl, we also need to remove the following line :
+In order to make it work, we also need to remove the following line :
 ```c#
 creationFlags |= PROCESS_CREATION_FLAGS.EXTENDED_STARTUPINFO_PRESENT;
 ```